- Teach staff to explore their own assumptions about working with families of children with special needs.

 Families of Children with Special Needs

-Children with special needs are members of our communities, programs, and families, and it is our responsibility and commitment to provide high-quality, inclusive services.
-While these families often experience additional situations and stressors, they have hopes, dreams, and concerns for their children just like other families.
-You can positively impact families of children with special needs by empowering them with knowledge, empathizing with their feelings, and collaborating with other support professionals in their lives.
+Children with disabilities are members of our communities, programs, and families, and it is our responsibility and commitment to provide high-quality, inclusive services for these children and their families.
+While these families often experience additional situations and stressors, they have hopes, dreams, and concerns for their children just like every other family.
+You can positively impact families of children with disabilities by empowering them with knowledge, empathizing with their feelings, and collaborating with other support professionals in their lives.

 Working with Families of Children with Special Needs

 Establishing meaningful relationships with families is a critical part of your work, and your communication is especially important when working with families of children with special needs.
-Some children will enter your program with known special needs, and other families will learn that their child has a disability while enrolled in your program.
-Families with eligible children ages birth to three may receive early intervention (IDEA Part C) services and have an individualized family service plan (IFSP); while, eligible children ages three and older who receive special education services (IDEA Part B) will have an individualized education program (IEP).
-Others may only receive support from a medical center, and some families will be involved with multiple systems of support.
+Some children will enter your program with a known disability, and other families will learn that their child has a disability while enrolled in your program.
+Families with eligible children ages birth to three may receive early intervention (IDEA Part C) services and have an individualized family service plan (IFSP); while eligible children ages three and older who receive special education services (IDEA Part B) will have an individualized education program (IEP).
+Preschool and school age youth may also qualify for what are known as 504 Plans, which outline the adaptations and accommodations that will help a child be successful in educational environments.
+Other children and youth may only receive support from a medical center, and some families will be involved with multiple systems of support.
 Regardless, families can be overwhelmed by what feels like a constant flow of suggestions and appointments to help their children learn and develop.
 These families often need more help supporting their children’s development and may turn to you, or others in your program, for assistance connecting to services or agencies outside your program.
 It may be helpful for you or an administrator to form relationships with community agencies, so you have up-to-date information on how to make referrals and the types of services offered.
-Positive interactions with families and other supportive individuals in their lives can improve families’ well-being and minimize stress
+Positive interactions with families and other supportive individuals in their lives can improve families’ well-being and minimize stress.

-The first step to establish strong relationships with families of children with special needs is to discover their wishes and concerns for their children and to learn about the meaningful activities they participate in at home.
+The first step to establishing strong relationships with families of children with special needs or disabilities (and all families) is to reflect on your own assumptions about families.
+What are your own assumptions about parenting and child-rearing?
+What are your personal and professional values and beliefs about disability?
+How much do you know about the values and beliefs of the families in your program?
+The next step is to discover families’ wishes and concerns for their children and to learn about the meaningful activities they participate in at home.
 Maintaining this communication throughout a child’s time in your program is essential.
 Ask questions and find out about strategies that work at home and consider using those in the program.
-At the same time, help staff members share their own thoughts about children’s strengths and their concerns about children’s development (Sandall, Hemmeter, Smith, & McLean, 2005).
+At the same time, help staff members share their own thoughts about children’s strengths and their concerns about children’s development.
 Staff members may need your support before sharing concerns with families to ensure they are using family-centered practice and are prepared to support families if they choose to take steps or reach out to outside agencies and programs.
 For families already receiving support from other professionals, ongoing communication with both families and professionals is critical to maintain consistency between program and home environments.
 When all the caregivers in a child’s life are consistently using effective strategies to promote development and outcomes, children are more likely to benefit and learn new skills.

-Take a look at the following guidelines that reflect family-centered practice.
-Then, think about which of these you can use in your work with families of children with special needs in your program (Turnbull, Turbiville, & Turnbull, 2000).
+Take a look at the following guidelines developed by the Early Childhood Technical Assistance Center (2020), to reflect family-centered practice and think about which of these you can use in your work with families of children with disabilities in your program:

 There are many ways staff members in your programs can demonstrate respect and consideration for families of children with special needs.
 Look for ways staff members do the following: